ccrazy88/otter-comps/StuffWeCanWrite.markdown

    * Simulates data using simple hierarchical model with E included.
    * Made the way it was made for technical reasons we will probably not bother to mention because they aren't important.

+     The beta distribution worked better.
+     Can use chart from status reports to show how well it worked.

+## Dealing with the Spatially Correlated Data -Kiva
+### Some General Information About the CAR Model

+* Spatial dependence between sites that are adjacent.
+We give every adjacent site a weight of 1.
+* Sarah and Kiva will add more!

+### The Actual CAR Model (what parameters we used it on, etc.)

+* Our data is not aggregated values and is not quantitative, so we had to make some adjustments.
+* Used a CAR prior on theta.
+* CAR normal distribution for alpha1
+* flat distribution for alpha0
+* gamma distribution for tau
+* uniform distribution for psi
+* beta distribution for p and E, limited to the intervals (.6-1) (0-.3) and a,b,c,d are taken from a gamma distribution
+* iterations: 12000, 10000

+### Different Ways We Simulated Data

 3. Simulated data spatially correlated on theta.
    * Variables added/changed: theta + alpha (probability of a track being laid given the current site is occupied and the previous site has a track),